TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/FurtherActions.rst

 ===================

 A system administrator is usually responsible for the entirety of an IT infrastructure.
-This includes several services (e.g. web server, mail server, database server, SSH, DNS, etc.) on one or on several servers.
+This includes several services (for example web server, mail server, database server, SSH, DNS, etc.) on one or on several servers.
 If one component is compromised, it is likely that this opens holes to attack other services.